JstRelax/web-www-v2/content/security/_index.en.md

 {{< callout type="error" >}}
 Destroy or corrupt, or attempt to destroy or corrupt, any data or information that does not belong to you
 {{< /callout >}}

-### **What we promise**

-We will respond to your report within three business days with our evaluation of the report and an expected resolution date.
-We will keep you informed of the progress towards resolving the problem.

-If you have followed the instructions above, we will not take any legal action against you concerning the report.

-We will not pass on your personal details to third parties without your permission unless it is necessary to comply with a legal obligation.

-In the public information concerning the reported problem, we will give your name as the discoverer of the problem (unless you desire otherwise).
-Reporting under a pseudonym or anonymously is possible.

-We strive to resolve all problems as quickly as possible, and we would like to play an active role in the ultimate publication of the problem after it is resolved.

-This Responsible Disclosure policy is based on an example written by Floor Terra and the Responsible Disclosure Guideline of the NCSC.

 ### **In Scope**